software-mansion/react-native-reanimated/README.md

 startClock(clockNode)
 ```

-When evaluated it will make `Clock` node pass as an argument to start updating its value each frame.
-Then return `0`.
+When evaluated, it will make `Clock` node passed as an argument start updating its value each frame.
+Then returns `0`.

 ---
 ### `stopClock`